List of Canna hybridists: 1860s Mr Goujon and Mr Jules Chretien

 Resident of Lyon, France.
 Both supervisors of the Tete d’Or park.

 1862 Antoine Crozy

-Amongst the professionals who joined in the enthusiasm for new Canna cultivars was the rose breeder Monsieur Antoine Crozy of Lyons, France, who first started hybridising Cannas in 1862 and continued introducing new canna cultivars at a rapid rate until his death in 1903, giving his name to a whole new group of floriferous Canna cultivars.
+Amongst the professionals who joined in the enthusiasm for new Canna cultivars was the rose breeder Monsieur Antoine Crozy of Lyon, France, who first started hybridising Cannas in 1862 and continued introducing new canna cultivars at a rapid rate until his death in 1903, giving his name to a whole new group of floriferous Canna cultivars.
 Crozy aîné (French for "elder"), as he was universally known, was succeeded by his son, Michel Crozy (1871–1908).
 He was also accorded the nickname of Papa Canna, as he was considered to be the father of Cannas.
 Unfortunately, no images of this remarkable man appear to have survived over the years.